quakkels/minimacss/readme.md

 The anti-dependency "dependency."

 MinimaCSS is not intended to be treated as a library or framework.
-In fact, you might say that MinimaCSS is an anti-dependency.
 It is a launching point for your CSS.
 It's a skeleton of styles designed to provide a simple start that acts as a springboard.

 Basic decisions have already been made, though anything can be revisited.
-It is closer to a reference resource than it is to a library or framework.
+MinimaCSS is closer to a reference resource than it is to a library or framework.
 It may help to consider every MinimaCSS instance as a fork of the original project.
 Once forked, it's yours, build it up and modify it according to your own app's unique needs.

 ## Getting Started

 1. Download [minima.css](minima.css) and save it to your styles folder.
-2. Include the style in your html header with `<link rel="stylesheet" href="/{your styles folder}/minima.css">`
+2. Include the style in your html header with `<link rel="stylesheet" href="/{your styles directory}/minima.css">`
 3. Use [demo.html](demo.html) as a reference for how the different design elements are used.

 ## Features

-MinimaCSS supports many design elements such as:
+- No build step
+- No JavaScript dependencies
 - Cards
 - Columnar Grid
 - Forms